rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 improve the error handling like we did with `Config::new` in Listing 12-9.
 Instead of allowing the program to panic by calling `expect`, the `run` function will return a `Result<T, E>` when something goes wrong.
-This will let us further consolidate the logic around handling errors in a user-friendly way into `main`.
+This will let us further consolidate into `main` the logic around handling errors in a user-friendly way.
 Listing 12-12 shows the changes you need to make to the signature and body of `run`:

 <span class="filename">Filename: src/main.rs</span>